kj-9/ocrvid/README.md

 ### Run OCR on a video

-Use `ocr run` sub command to run ocr on a video file:
+Use `ocrvid run` sub command to run ocr on a video file:

 <!-- [[[cog
 runner = CliRunner()